-"A BILL FOR AN ACT RELATING TO PROCUREMENT FOR THE UNIVERSITY OF HAWAII,"
+"A BILL FOR AN ACT RELATING TO HOMELAND SECURITY,"

 begs leave to report as follows:

-Your Committee received testimony in support of this measure from the State Procurement Office, University of Hawai‘i System, and General Contractors Association of Hawaii.
-Your Committee received comments on this measure from the Hawaii Construction Alliance.
+Your Committee received testimony in support of this measure from the Department of Defense, Department of Human Services, Department of Law Enforcement, Office of Homeland Security, and Retail Merchants of Hawaii.
+Your Committee received testimony in opposition to this measure from one individual.

-As affirmed by the record of votes of the members of your Committee on Higher Education that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
-No. 1067, H.D.
-1, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
-No. 1067, H.D.
-1, S.D.
-1, and be referred to your Committees on Ways and Means and Judiciary.
+As affirmed by the record of votes of the members of your Committee on Public Safety and Intergovernmental and Military Affairs that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 1036, H.D.
+1, and recommends that it pass Second Reading and be referred to your Committees on Judiciary and Ways and Means.